orbitalsqwib/tp/docs/UserGuide.md

 * `search tag friend colleague` returns persons with tags containing `friend` or `colleague`<br>
   ![result for 'search name alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete patient`
+### Deleting a patient : `delete patient`

-Deletes the specified person from the CaseTrack.
+Deletes the specified patient from the CaseTrack.

 Format: `delete patient <PATIENT_INDEX>`

-* Deletes the person at the specified `PATIENT_INDEX`.
+* Deletes the patient at the specified `PATIENT_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete patient 2` deletes the 2nd person in the CaseTrack.
+* `list` followed by `delete patient 2` deletes the 2nd patient in the CaseTrack.
-* `search name Betsy` followed by `delete patient 1` deletes the 1st person in the results of the `search` command.
+* `search name Betsy` followed by `delete patient 1` deletes the 1st patient in the results of the `search` command.

 ### Adding a note : `note`

-Adds a note to a person using either their list index, or their name and phone number.
+Adds a note to a patient using either their list index, or their name and phone number.

 Format (by index): `note <PATIENT_INDEX> t/TEXT`

 Format (by name and phone): `note n/NAME p/PHONE t/TEXT`

-* `PATIENT_INDEX` refers to the index shown in the displayed person list and **must be a positive integer** 1, 2, 3, ...
+* `PATIENT_INDEX` refers to the index shown in the displayed patient list and **must be a positive integer** 1, 2, 3, ...
 * When using `n/NAME p/PHONE`, do not include an index before the prefixes.
 * `t/TEXT` must contain at least one non‑whitespace character.
 * Do not repeat single‑valued prefixes (`n/`, `p/`, `t/`).